apache/airflow/clients/python/README.md

 agent, according to the proactive negotiation header fields received in the request, and the server is unwilling to supply a default representation.

-## AlreadyExists
+## Conflict

-The request could not be completed due to a conflict with the current state of the target resource, e.g. the resource it tries to create already exists.
+The request could not be completed due to a conflict with the current state of the target resource, e.g. the resource it tries to create already exists, the resource it tries to delete has dependants, etc.

 ## Unknown